amsross/amsross.github.io/_posts/2014-08-11-nitrous-io-ignoring-files-when-syncing.markdown

 ignore=Path */wp-includes
 {% endhighlight %}

-You could also speciy a directory to explicitly sync, such as .git, which is ignored by default:
+You could also speciy a directory to explicitly sync, such as `.git`, which is ignored by default:
 {% highlight apacheconf linenos %}
 # Unison preferences file
 ignorenot=Path */.git